-Capital Project 966 is a proposed development that will help to transfer electricity to the east of Ireland.
+Kildare-Meath Grid Upgrade is a proposed development that will help to transfer electricity to the east of Ireland.

-Capital Project 966 is a proposed development that will help transfer electricity to the east of the country and distribute it within the network in Meath, Kildare and Dublin.
+The upgrade will help to more effectively transfer power to the east of the country and distribute it within the electricity network in Meath, Kildare and surrounding counties.